crypto-khalid/crypto-khalid/README.md

-- 👋 Hi, I’m @crypto-khalid
+- 👋 Hi, I’m @khalid-hameed
-- 👀 I’m interested in blockchain development
+- 👀 I’m interested in Learning
-- 🌱 I’m currently learning blockchain development
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on blockchain development
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me : khalid26024@gmail.com

 <!---